Halifax Long-Term Disability Lawyers

-Insurance exists as a safety net for the worst-case scenario.
-It is meant to provide you with financial security in the short term while you recover and for the long term if you remain disabled.
-If all people with a valid claim were paid benefits owed to them, there would be no need for plaintiff disability lawyers.
-As you may suspect, we assist disability clients on a consistent basis because this scenario represents the grim nature of reality for so many injury victims.
-When your claim is denied or fought so aggressively, it can be easy to feel like the best course of action is giving up.
-We fight insurance companies so that injured persons get the benefits and compensation they are entitled to.
+If all people with a valid disability claim were receiving benefits owed to them, there would be no need for plaintiff disability lawyers.
+As you may suspect, our long-term disability lawyers assist clients on a consistent basis because this scenario represents the grim nature of reality for so many injury victims.
+If your disability claim has been denied, or your LTD insurer is aggressively fighting your claim, it can be easy to feel like the best course of action is giving up.
+As experienced, dedicated disability lawyers, we fight insurance companies so that injured persons receive the benefits and compensation they are entitled to.

-Disability policies take many shapes and sizes, but the core feature of most policies considers the extent of your disability.
-Short-Term Disability benefits may exist through a group plan through your work or via a private plan.
-Short-term policies are meant to provide a bridge to your recovery.
-Long-Term Disability insurance generally activates after the expiry of the short-term disability period.
+Disability insurance policies take many shapes and sizes, but the core feature of most policies considers the extent of your disability.
+Short-term disability benefits may exist through a group plan through your employer, or via a private plan.
+These short-term policies are meant to provide moderate financial support while you recover.
+These policies will usually not act as a complete income replacement, but may cover some lost wages.

 All types of injury law can seem overly complex and difficult to navigate, especially all alone.
 The vast majority of our work starts because of two events that occur all too often:

-- The injured person’s application for benefits is rejected by the insurance company
+- The injured person’s application for LTD benefits is rejected by the insurance company

-- The injured person’s benefits are cut-off after being approved previously
+- The injured person’s existing LTD benefits are cut-off, after having been approved

 Disability claims are complex.
-Policy wording is purposefully complicated to make it inaccessible to people without a background in disability law, and the requirements for accessing the benefits are often lengthy and difficult to achieve accurately.
-Sometimes, an application is rejected simply because an insufficient amount of medical information was provided during filing.
-In other cases, the application form was simply incomplete or completed incorrectly.
+Insurance policy wording is purposefully complicated to make it almost impossible for people without a background in disability law to understand.
+Further, requirements for even accessing disability benefits are lengthy and difficult to complete accurately.
+And sometimes, a disability application can be rejected simply because an insufficient amount of medical information was provided during filing.
+In yet other cases, the application form was incomplete or completed incorrectly.
+An insurer can – and will – use any of the rationales mentioned above to deny an injured person’s benefits claim.

-The second event often occurs at the so-called ‘change of definition’ date.
-Many policies have a definition change clause within the terms of the policy, allowing the insurer to end monthly benefit payments to an injured person if they are found not to have a disability severe enough for benefits.
-Commonly, the definition of benefits changes from an ‘own-occupation’ standard to an ‘any-occupation’ standard.
-In short, where an insurance company would usually state that you are incapable of completing your specific job, they will switch the requirement over to any job.
-That means if you can do some job that you would be reasonably able and qualified to do, whether it is available and tolerable to you or not, the insurance company will terminate benefits.
+This happens when the definition of benefits changes from an ‘own-occupation’ standard to an ‘any-occupation’ standard.
+In short, where an insurer would usually state that you are incapable of completing your specific job, they will switch the requirement to any job.
+In their view, if there is a job that you are reasonably able and qualified to do – whether or not it is available or even tolerable to you – they can terminate your long-term disability benefits.